iniudin/space-shooter/docs/08-game-states.md

 > GAME_OVER — and only that state decides what happens.
 Input never mentions a
 > key; it always asks for an *action*.

+The build order matters, so it is chosen by *dependency*: first the controller (Part 2), because every screen below will use it.
+Then the state machine (Parts 4–10), built on top of it.
+Then the whole game assembled and tested (Parts 12–13).
+You never meet a function before you know the piece it depends on.

 ---

 ## What You Will Learn